IBM-Bluemix-Docs/StreamingAnalytics/compatible_toolkits.md

 Toolkits must meet the following criteria to be compatible with {{site.data.keyword.streaminganalyticsshort}}:

-1. No additional software needs to be pre-installed on the application nodes of your service instance.
+1. No additional software needs to be pre-installed on the application resources of your service instance.
 2. Any configuration information that the toolkit requires can be included in the application bundle by using the toolkit.